What It Does

 print('Access-Control-Allow-Origin: *')

-print('Access-Control-Allow-Origin: http://yoursite.com')
+print('Access-Control-Allow-Origin: https://yourdomain.com')

-#KwickPython [FREE TO USE, NO WARRANTY]
+# KwickPython [FREE TO USE FOR ANY PROJECT, NO WARRANTY]

 print("Access-Control-Allow-Origin: *")